NhoaKing-Tech/jarvis-streamdeck/README.md

 ### Tagged Comment System

 I am still actively learning computer science concepts.
 Therefore, I needed to tailor documentation to my needs.
 This included being able to create clean and organized documentation from my learning notes, so that I can get back to those when needed.

+I used Obsidian for many months to create learning notes for projects, but it was a nightmare to switch between code and documentation.
+I wanted documentation to live with the code, and pull out my learning notes vault from there.
+Therefore I come up with the solution that I used in this project.
+I can change code and documentation at the same time, in the same place, as my documentation for the codebase consists of comments in the code itself.
+I might need to add further functionality later (like accepting markdown files inside the codebase), but this is a good start.

-However, it was important to not clutter the codebase and make sure more experienced developers and other users in general can still easily read the code without being overwhelmed by too many comments.
+Since I create learning notes and very extensive comments in the scripts, they get very cluttered, very quickly.
+It was important to have a clean codebase and make sure more experienced developers and other users in general can still easily read the code without being overwhelmed by too many comments.
+This would also be useful for me when I do not need want to have this extensive documentation in the codebase.

+Therefore, for this purpose I work on the "dev" branch, where I can have all the comments I want, and then when I commit to "main", all comments that are not tagged with a specific tag get stripped out.
+This way, the code in "main" is clean and easy to read, while the code in "dev" has all the documentation I need for my learning journey.
+I could have named the branches "main" and "docs", but since I am working simultaneously on code and documentation, I find "dev" and "main" more appropriate.

 I created a tagged comment system that lets me organize documentation in the same codebase while keeping production code clean: